 The self-watering pot is ideal for Jade plants because they are very sensitive to overwatering.
 With a self-watering pot, you can be sure that your Jade Plant will always have the perfect amount of water.

-Self-watering pots have drainage holes.
-This will help prevent root rot, which can be a serious problem for Jade Plants.
+This Cute Face hanging pot with Self-watering system have drainage holes.
+This will help prevent root rot in jade plant, which can be a serious problem for Jade Plants.
 There are many types of self-watering pots on the market, so choosing the right size for your plant is important.

 With a little bit of care, you can get your jade plant back to good health and enjoy its beautiful leaves for years to come.